 - relevant information available to us that could be connected to your report.

-As the Office of the ICAC is a new agency, we expect that we will receive a significant volume of reports, particularly within the first 12 months of operation.
+The Office of the ICAC receives a significant volume of reports.
 While we will make every effort to get back to those who make reports, we are unable to provide indicative timeframes of when people may receive information regarding the outcome of a report.

 Depending on the nature of your report, we may decide to: